 On route (walking) to my third interview I happened to glance down at my feet, which were bleeding.
-None of my job manuals had ever prepared me for this.I managed to get hold of some bandaids, only to be kept waiting an hour, which made me 10 mins. late for the next interview, which made me half an hour late for the last interview.
+None of my job manuals had ever prepared me for this.
+I managed to get hold of some bandaids, only to be kept waiting an hour, which made me 10 mins. late for the next interview, which made me half an hour late for the last interview.
 The last interview was on the far North Side.
-It would have been easy to take the "L" but I wasn't sure if where I was go-ing was an "A" or "B" stop.
+It would have been easy to take the "L" but I wasn't sure if where I was going was an "A" or "B" stop.
 After boarding the bus I learned that both the "A" and "B" stopped where I was going.
 Of course it was raining and I had to walk two blocks before reaching my destination.
 All the walking and running finally paid off even though I was half an hour late; they offered me a job.
-Maybe they felt sorry for me caught in the rain, out of breath and obviously arithmed Sa contrary to all the job ruids to solve the solve to solve to solve the solve to solve the solve to solve the solve to solve crippled.
-So contrary to all the job guides that say be punc-tual, look your best, be yourself and don't be nervous, I was late, looked a wreck with an umbrella stuffed under one arm, a jacket with a scarf hanging out its pocket under the other arm, couldn't walk straight and talked about 80 words a second, to make up for lost time.
-However, there must be an easier way. notes from italy venice staying faithful to the sea

-Where the sand and sea are joined upon the western shores of the Adriatic Sea, there stands a statue of marble and stone a Venus figure, the Ocean's daughter, the mother of Romanticism.
+Maybe they felt sorry for me caught in the rain, out of breath and obviously crippled.
+So contrary to all the job guides that say be punctual, look your best, be yourself and don't be nervous, I was late, looked a wreck with an umbrella stuffed under one arm, a jacket with a scarf hanging out its pocket under the other arm, couldn't walk straight and talked about 80 words a second, to make up for lost time.
+However, there must be an easier way. leo hansen notes from italy venice staying faithful to the sea Where the sand and sea are joined upon the western shores of the Adriatic Sea, there stands a statue of marble and stone a Venus figure, the Ocean's daughter, the mother of Romanticism.
 She is the lover of all who come to pay her homage, those attracted by her fictional ideals and dream-like personality, those who have minds that breathe, with hearts that imagine, with eyes that softly express emotion.
-She is an enigma: her beauty is her siiimplicity, her mystery.
+She is an enigma: her beauty is her silimplicity, her mystery.
 She is free, but is faithful in her marriage to the sea, which has lasted for more than a thousand years.
 Yet her beloved is her most destructive foe, though somehow she survives the flood waters, waiting in the lurks to crumble her base of stone, and for the rape of the virgin.
 Still the sea is peaceful and gentle in its demise, reflecting her bright colours and the shiny gold, the shadows, the forms, the beauty.
 The forms (once we unveil our metaphorical Venus) are simple but selective: the dome and bell tower of S. Giorgio Maggiore blurred by an October haze, gondolas and their masters, barber poles along the Grand Canal, the Bridge of